KatherineMichel/get-a-jumpstart-on-collaboration-and-code-review-in-github-devict-hacktoberfest-talk/README.md

 ### Syncing a Shared Repo Clone

-If you have write access to the shared repo, you do not need a fork, you can fetch and merge or pull updates from the remote origin (shared repo) to the local clone and push updates to the remote origin (shared repo).
+In the case of syncing a shared repo clone, we have write permission to the shared repo, so we do not need a fork.
+We can fetch and merge or pull updates from the shared repo (remote origin)  to the local clone and push updates back to the shared repo (remote origin).

 </td></tr>